-READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE VN STUDENTS Students' coursework and clinical performance will be evaluated by the program coordinator, and an individual course schedule will be developed.
-Readmission students will be selected based on skills assessment, GPA, and any special circumstances involved in a student's withdrawal/dismissal from the program.
+1. READMISSION OF PREVIOUSLY ENROLLED VICTORIA COLLEGE VN STUDENTS Students' coursework and clinical performance will be evaluated by the VN program chair, and an individual course schedule will be developed.
+Readmission students will be selected based on skills assessment, GPA, and any special circumstances involved in a student's withdrawal/ dismissal from the program.
 Readmission must occur within three years of a prior admission.